5 Letter Word Ends In H

 • The h often carries a high point value (4 points in Scrabble).

-• Its placement can get to premium squares on the board, especially when placed on a double‑letter or triple‑word score.
+• Its placement can tap into premium squares on the board, especially when placed on a double‑letter or triple‑word score.

 • The word’s length (five letters) fits neatly into most board spaces, allowing for multiple cross‑checks with other words.